v1.23 · MIT licensed · macOS · Linux · Windows

 Speech-to-text

-25 languages via NVIDIA Parakeet TDT. ~15× faster than Whisper on Apple Silicon, ~2.5× on CPU.
-Auto language detection, optional VAD for long audio, plain text or LLM-friendly TOON output.
+25 languages via NVIDIA Parakeet TDT. ~19× faster than Whisper on Apple Silicon, ~2.5× on CPU.
+Auto language detection, optional VAD for long audio, timestamped segments, plain text or LLM-friendly TOON output.

 • EN · RU · DE · FR · ES